oracle-livelabs/adb/shared/workshops/adb-datastudio/data-load/6-feed.md

 You will also need login information for Oracle Cloud Infrastructure so that you can set up a new cloud storage bucket and notification rules.

-## Task 1: Create a new Cloud Storage bucket and configure it to send events
+## Task 1: Create a new cloud storage bucket and configure it to send events

 1. Log in to Oracle Cloud Infrastructure (OCI) at https://cloud.oracle.com